Playing Group Games from the Past

 - compare the cooperation involved in games of the past versus today’s games.

 - teach games to another group of students in the school.

 - discuss how games promote unity in the community.

 - Chart paper or board

-- Timeline made on butcher paper (use Attachment Two as a reference)
+- Timeline made on butcher paper (use Handout Two as a reference)